joaocarvalhoopen/Simple_notes_on_the_C_Programming_Language/README.md

 ```

-## Technique for defining more then one statement in a preprocessor Macro.
+## Technique for defining more than one statement in a preprocessor Macro.

 ```
 // This is a technique in C programming to execute multiple C statements using a single C macro.